I need emergency rent assistance.

 - We are receiving an extraordinarily high number of calls.
 We are able to schedule 55 to 65 phone appointments per week (each appointment lasts about 1.5 hours).

-- We answer calls on Mondays beginning at 9:00 am, or the following business day if Monday falls on a Holiday.
+- We answer calls on Mondays from 9:00-10:30 am, or the following business day if Monday falls on a Holiday.
 We will answer calls only on the following Tuesdays July 6th, September 7th, and December 28th, 2021.

 - When you call us please be prepared to give us names, dates of birth, social security numbers for everyone in the household, an estimated monthly GROSS income amount the household has received in the past 30 days, and your landlord's contact information.

-- Our online request form opens every 1st of the month at 9:00 am or the following Monday if the 1st of the month falls on a weekend and closes as soon as it reaches 100 requests.
+- Our online request form opens every 1st of the month at 9:00 am or the following Monday if the 1st of the month falls on a weekend and closes on the 15th day of the month.

 - Beginning May 19, 2021, qualified renters who have experienced financial hardship due to the coronavirus pandemic, and are at risk of homelessness or housing instability, may apply for the Oregon Emergency Rental Assistance Program (OERAP) click HERE for more information.
 OERAP funds are not first-come-first-serve.
 Funds will be distributed based on a formula that prioritizes applications based on need.